Lilburn DUI Lawyer – Lilburn DUI Attorney

-If you were arrested for DUI in Lilburn, you should know that you only have ten business days from the date of your arrest to keep the State from suspending your driver's license.
-You (or your Lilburn DUI Lawyer) must file an Administrative License Suspension hearing request within the ten-day timeframe or your license will automatically be suspended.
+If you were arrested for DUI in Lilburn, you should know that you only have thirty days from the date of your arrest to keep the State from suspending your driver's license.
+You (or your Lilburn DUI Lawyer) must file an Administrative License Suspension hearing request or an ignition interlock device within the thirty-day timeframe or your license will automatically be suspended.
 The fee is $150.
 If you refused the State's chemical test of breath, blood, or urine, your license will be suspended for one year with no opportunity for a restricted permit.

 Anyone Can Be Charged With DUI

 Almost two million people across the US are arrested and charged with DUI a year.
 Most of them are good people who are generally law-abiding.
 Maybe they only had a few drinks with their dinner and were stopped on their way home for a minor traffic violation.
 Law enforcement then questioned them if they had been drinking, and were made to perform field sobriety tests (which they did not know were involuntary).
 They were subsequently arrested and taken to jail and left feeling like their situation was hopeless.

 Who to Trust When It Comes to Choosing a DUI Lawyer